-The fair value of cross currency swaps and interest rate swaps falls within Level 2 on the fair value hierarchy as the inputs are market observable.
+The fair values of cross currency swaps and interest rate swaps are based on net present values of future cash flows within the swap contracts.
+Valuation models are used to value swaps which use market interest and foreign exchange rates to obtain a fair value for cross currency swaps and market interest rates for interest rate swaps.
+The fair value of cross currency swaps and interest rate swaps fall within Level 2 on the fair value hierarchy as the inputs are market observable.
 The derivative financial instruments, mainly because of their many features are not subject to a direct quotation in markets.
 For these instruments, the fair value is determined by "company" using valuation techniques commonly used by market participants to assess financial instruments such as discounted future cash flows for swaps.